markkdev/react-node-testing-journey/tasks/03-integration-testing.md

 ### Integration tests goal

-1. We want to test how our components work together while mocking some things
+1. We want to test how our components work together while mocking as little as possible

 - HTTP requests **(GQL included)**
 - Accessing window/dom properties